 Strains and Sprains

 Everything from playing sports to sneezing can cause you to pull a muscle in your back, which ends up being a sprain.
 When you stretch or tear a ligament, it results in a sprain.
-The discomfort from these types of injuries is usually felt in one area of the back and goes away relatively quickly.
+The pain from these types of injuries is usually felt in one area of the back and goes away relatively quickly.

 When you exert your muscles too much, it can lead them to start spasming, cramps can occur and you may even have difficulty moving.
 Believe it or not, but spasms are how your body protects itself.
 By making your muscles rigid, they cannot get damaged any further.
 However, it can really hurt.